sciZer0/7/v/README.md

 It is so since all native tokens received by contributors (miners/validators) as rewards for blocks also enter the market and create the additional pressure on the native token price, decreasing the price of the native token and increasing in the same volume the real losses of users.

+It is important to note, when any blockchain (Ethereum or Solana, for example) creates in the native token the inflation of, say, 4% yearly in order to pay awards to contributors (miners/validators) — essentially, the protocol takes out from the balance of each user's account the **transaction fee**  or **tax** in the  same size of  4%, and gives it to the contributors — regardlessly if the user really made even any single  transaction during this year.